widelang/draft/README.md

 </Person>
 ```

+### !Not Intent: Structural Invocation on slots

-**All the above cases where done at runtime, but you can access slots at compile time.**
+All the above cases where done at runtime, but you can access slots at compile time.

-Just use `!` Not Intent after the Function name to say you are not calling it like a function at runtime, and you've created a Rust-like macro.
+Use ! after a function or object name to invoke its slot expansion logic at compile time.
+This allows components or functions to act as macros without losing runtime behavior.

 ```lua
 println(input:obj, ..args) => {